sourdough golden granola

 Recipe Development:

-Test #1: Homemade granola is the only baked good that I trust myself to develop a recipe from scratch and share with others.
+Test #1: Homemade granola is a baked good that I trust myself to develop a recipe from scratch and share with others.
 Over the past couple of years, I’ve loved gifting bags of homemade granola to friends, family, and professors as birthdays, holidays, and thank you gifts.
 Granola is shelf-stable, easy to package, distribute in-person or send cross-country and bake in large quantities.
 One of my professors told me that she could see me selling my granola at my local farmers market during my gap year.
 (I looked up the process of becoming a vendor at an LA farmers market.
 There’s way too many restrictions and credentialing that a vendor must pass.)

 This quarantine, I’ve tried to come up with new ways to use my sourdough discard, so I set up my old and new loves on a blind date: a sourdough discard granola.
 I tested two summer-forward flavors in my first test: a golden granola and a lemon blueberry granola.
 I thought the discard’s tang would complement the warmth of the turmeric and heighten the acidity of the lemon.
 But in this first trial, I figured out that the discard doesn’t contribute much flavor…but instead makes an excellent binder.
 I also only added pistachios to this test.